shashankraju03/Rose-Daisy-classification/README.md

 * Convulational Neural Networks
 * Flask
 * Basic web designing
-# Tought behind the Project
+# Thought behind the Project
 * If the model is enhanced to identifiy all kinds of flowers then it can be assisted in exploration of different flowers in the world..
 # Steps to run the web app
 * Download the repo files as zip and extract them to a folder.